Paul Reilly (rugby league): Career

 He played twice for England in the 2004 European Nations Cup, including a man of the match performance in the final against Ireland, in which he scored two tries in the first seventeen minutes.

 He featured for his home town team in the 2006 Challenge Cup Final, where he performed a memorable try-saving tackle on Ade Gardner to keep his side in the game in the first half.

 Towards the end of 2006 Reilly released a testimonial booklet entitled "The Life of Reilly" which celebrated his 10-years with the Huddersfield Giants and featured contributions from many past players and coaching staff.
-Reilly had a joint testimonial match with Keith Senior of the Leeds Rhinos at Headingley Rugby Stadium, Leeds on Friday 26 January 2007.
+Reilly had a joint testimonial match with Keith Senior of the Leeds Rhinos at Headingley, Leeds on Friday 26 January 2007.